gcgarner/IOTstack/README.md

 I've added two scripts for startin and stopping if you forget the commands `./start.sh` starts the containers
 `./stop.sh` stops the containers

+The first time you run start the stack docker will download all the images for the web.
+Depending on how many containers you selected and your internet speed this can take a long while.

 side note: Docker deletes the containers with the docker-compose down command.
 However because the compose file specifies volumes the data is stored in persistent folders on the host system.
 This is good because it allows you to update the image and retain your data